DCHHV/dchhv.github.io/_posts/2018-10-02-dc26hhv-challenge-write-up.md

 categories: [project, DC26]
 ---

 Thank you to everyone who participated, or is still participating, in this year's challenge.
 This was my first year creating and running the HHV challenge, and as a result, I've learned a lot and I hope to bring it even better next year!
 Huge shout out to [Chris Dubsky](https://twitter.com/Xtophr_KerrAvon) for being the first (and only) person to solve the challenge at DEF CON.
-If you weren't able to particapte, but still want to, the files are available [on our Github](https://github.com/DCHHV/DC26_HHV_RE). **SPOILER ALERT** Below is a write-up of the challenges and solutions.
+If you weren't able to participate, but still want to, the files are available [on our Github](https://github.com/DCHHV/DC26_HHV_RE). **SPOILER ALERT** Below is a write-up of the challenges and solutions.
 Don't read past this point if you are still attempting (or want to attempt) the challenges without help/solutions.

 #### Pre challenge